Sakiho Juri: General information

 Considered as one of the powerful and multi-talented actresses while she was in the rooster, she started her Takarazuka career at Moon Troupe.
 Even though never being cast as the top bill during her new actor era, she already showed her talent since then—the most memorable is Jaqueline Carstone in the first act of Me and My Girl.
 In her latter day in Moon Troupe, she once again portrayed in a female role: Anita from the Moon's production of West Side Story.
-Also, she could be in tough role like Ricardo in The Wind of Buenos Aires and a small-time crook like Duchain in Crossroad.
+Also, she could be in a tough role like Ricardo in The Wind of Buenos Aires and a small-time crook like Duchain in Crossroad.

 In 1998, she was being transferred to the newly found Cosmos Troupe in order to replace Hikaru Asami, who had been transferred to Snow Troupe, and her first role in Cosmo Troupe is Prince Rudolph in the Tokyo run of Cosmo's production of Elisabeth in 1998.
 With the future portray of Emperor Franz Joseph of Flower's production of Elisabeth in 2003, she became one of the three actresses that has portrayed both father and son in this musical (along with Yōka Wao, who is the Emperor in the 1998 production and Mao Ayabuki, who is the Prince in the 2003 production) among actresses from the company.

 In June 2000, the directors of the company had made a radical change on the troupe structure by sending the second and third tier actresses of each troupe to the Senka, which served as the waiting list for top star of the troupes.
 Under this circumstance, she became one of the "Senka's Eleven" along with Wataru Kozuki.
 Therefore, when she had her first Bow Hall leading show, Freedom: Mr. Carmen (the retelling of the famous opera Carmen with Carmen is male and Jose [reversed with Josie] is female), which is under the production of Cosmo Troupe, she is billed as a member of Senka rather than as a member of Cosmo Troupe.

 She made special appearance in the production of Flower, Snow, Star and Cosmo.
 Also, she hosted TV show for Takarazuka Sky Stage, the speciality channel of TCA.
 In 2005, she resigned from the Revue via Flower Troupe by having her top bill performance Ernest in Love, reunioned with Asuka Tono.
 This makes her the only one among the Eleven (that did not make to the top) to have her own top bill show while resigning from the company.

 After the resignation from the company, she continues her career on stage.
 Currently, she is married and hosts JURI no dondake GOGO5!? for Takarauzuka Sky Stage as a part of the celebration of fifth anniversary of the channel.

 She got married on March 3, 2007.